dereuromark/cakephp-tools/README.md

 [![Total Downloads](https://poser.pugx.org/dereuromark/cakephp-tools/d/total.png)](https://packagist.org/packages/dereuromark/cakephp-tools)

 A CakePHP 2.x Plugin containing several useful tools that can be used in many projects.
-This plugin requires PHP5.3+
+This plugin requires PHP5.3+.

-Please note: New functionality has been tested against 2.x (current master and dev) only.
-Please upgrade if possible.
+Please note: New functionality has been tested against 2.x (current master branch) only.
+Please upgrade your app to latest CakePHP 2.x if possible.
+User a different 2.x branch if you need temporary support for older versions.

 ## How to include
 Installing the Plugin is pretty much as with every other CakePHP Plugin.

-* Put the files in `APP/Plugin/Tools`
+* Put the files in `APP/Plugin/Tools`.
-* Make sure you have `CakePlugin::load('Tools')` or `CakePlugin::loadAll()` in your bootstrap
+* Make sure you have `CakePlugin::load('Tools')` or `CakePlugin::loadAll()` in your bootstrap.

 You should use composer/packagist now @ https://packagist.org/packages/dereuromark/cakephp-tools